skotak261198/Empowering-Women-Labor-Market-Insights/README.md

 ## Dataset Description

-This analysis uses data from the World Bank Gender Data Portal, provided in a comprehensive dataset with 305,545 rows and 57 columns.
+This analysis uses data from the World Bank Gender Data Portal, provided in a comprehensive dataset with **305,545 rows** and **57 columns**.
 The dataset covers 1,153 variables across 265 countries and regions, organized chronologically from 1991 to 2021.
-For analysis, the dataset has been expanded to over 38 million rows when converted to long format, allowing for in-depth longitudinal and continental comparisons.
+For analysis, the dataset has been expanded to over **38 million rows** when converted to long format, allowing for in-depth longitudinal and continental comparisons.

 ### Disclaimer on Gender Representation

-Our research follows Claudia Goldin's framework and the binary gender data provided by the World Bank, focusing on male and female classifications.
+Our research follows **Claudia Goldin's** framework and the binary gender data provided by the World Bank, focusing on male and female classifications.
 While this analysis operates within a binary context, we recognize and respect the broader spectrum of gender identities and the importance of a more inclusive approach to gender equality.

 ### Emphasis on Data Analysis